WhatFor/Testing-Guidelines/README.md

 ### Code confidence

-After making a change within a large codebase, it is difficult without tests to be aware of any possible side effects of the change.
-Tests can help with this by confirming that code written across the entire codebase is still functioning identially to as before the change.
-This ability to quickly check that a change hasn't broken seperated sections of code is extremely beneficial, especially when refactoring code, allowing you to ship changes with confience.
+After making a change within a large code-base, it is difficult without tests to be aware of any possible side effects of the change.
+Tests can help with this by confirming that code written across the entire code-base is still functioning identically to as before the change.
+This ability to quickly check that a change hasn't broken separated sections of code is extremely beneficial, especially when refactoring code, allowing you to ship changes with confidence.

 ### Reducing debugging time

-If you're writing tests as you write your code \(which you should be\), you will find that the time spent writing tests can often be far less than time you would othewise spend fixing bugs.
+If you're writing tests as you write your code \(which you should be\), you will find that the time spent writing tests can often be far less than time you would otherwise spend fixing bugs.
 If you're confident that your test is expecting a certain result, but the code that it was written to test is not returning the expected result, you can fix the code as you're writing it - not later down the line when it is identified as a bug, or worse as a support ticket!

 ### Raising awareness of complex code

-Complex code is something that creeps into any project, wether we're aware we're writing complex code or not.
+Complex code is something that creeps into any project, whether we're aware we're writing complex code or not.
 Writing small, specific tests forces us to test only small, simple sections of code at a time.
 This granular approach to testing highlights areas of complex code, as it is extremely difficult to write a small, specific test for a large, complex section of code.
 When we run into a scenario like this, it's a signal that we should consider refactoring the complex code into easier to manage, smaller chunks of code, reducing complexity and improving code quality.

 ### Measuring code performance

 When we run any tests we've written, and it consumes code that is slow, it is a very clear identifier that the code is inefficient.
 This helps us to write faster code without having to benchmark.
 For the majority of unit tests we want them each to complete in approx. 25ms - any longer and you might want to look at your code!
 If we aim to keep each test as fast as possible, we'll keep the suite of tests running quickly (so we can run them often) and will also help speed up overall speed of our code.

 In summary, writing tests not only confirms that our code is correct but it also reduces time spent debugging and helps us to write better, faster code.
 These concepts will be covered in more detail throughout this documentation along with examples.

 # Writing Tests

-Tests can be writtten and run on .NET code using MSTest & the Visual Studio test runner.
+Tests can be written and run on .NET code using MSTest & the Visual Studio test runner.
 Before we get into the syntax of writing tests, we will first define the two types of tests.

 ### Unit Tests

 A *unit test* is a small, granular test, designed to test the functionality of a single 'unit' of code \(hence the name\).
 A very important characteristic of a unit test is that it does not depend on any *other* areas of code.
 For example, if you're testing that a `CustomerController`'s `ChangeName` method is correctly updating a customer's name, you don't want the unit test to be making database calls - this would expand the scope of the test beyond one 'unit' of code.
 Once your unit tests begin depending on external code, they're no longer unit tests!
-Depending on external code introduces complexiy into your simple tests, and reliance on external factors to pass, such as a valid database or internet connection.
+Depending on external code introduces complexity into your simple tests, and reliance on external factors to pass, such as a valid database or internet connection.

 ### Integration Tests